ALL DAY. EVERY DAY.

 Depending on how it is used, braided fishing line really only has two or three major downsides.
 The first is cost - quality braided fishing line can be considerably more expensive than monofilament.
 The second is it the line's lack of stealth in clear water.
 Unlike monofilament and fluorocarbon, which are translucent, braid is opaque and can be extremely visible in clear water.
 Finally, braid has no stretch whatsoever, which is desirable in some fishing situations, but a major disadvantage in others.
 The latter two characteristics mean the anglers rarely fish only braid, but instead fish braid as their mainline with a monofilament or fluorocarbon leader.

 Braid is ideal for situations that require strong, abrasion resistant line with a small diameter.
 In freshwater, this makes it excellent for fishing in heavy vegetative cover and timber.
+Most braid floats in freshwater and is therefore good for topwater and near surface presentations when used in conjunction with a leader.
 Braid is also super sensitive, making it ideal for light finesse techniques.
 Braid is also easy to manage and works particularly well on spinning reels, so it's a great line choice for novice anglers who don't mind spending a few more bucks.

 In saltwater fishing, the strength and reliability of braided line means it is used for nearly every major technique and presentation, including trolling, live bait, casting, jigging, and deep-dropping on all types of fishing reels.
 In fact, braid is so good at getting deep fast and cutting through current, it's the only effective mainline choice for deep drop fishing offshore.